Malmesbury Town Hall: History

 The town hall continued to serve as the headquarters of the borough council for much of the 20th century, but ceased to be the local seat of government when the enlarged North Wiltshire District Council was formed in 1974.
 After that, it became the meeting place of Malmesbury Town Council.
 The Athelstan Museum relocated to new premises in Gloucester Road, which were opened by Earl of Shelburne in April 1975, but returned to the town hall just four years later when concerns were raised about the structural integrity of the Gloucester Road building.
 The town hall continued to operate as a local events venue and performers at that time included the American country music singer, Patsy Montana.

 Queen Elizabeth II, accompanied by the Duke of Edinburgh, visited the town hall and had lunch with civic leaders on 7 December 2001.
 The town council acquired the building from North Wiltshire District Council for a nominal sum in April 2006.
 An extensive programme of refurbishment works, which included expansion of the information centre, new space for the Athelstan Museum, an additional gallery area and a new café, was completed in 2009.
 Since then the building has continued to serve as a significant public events venue in the town: recent performers have included the singer, Anita Harris, in May 2022.

 Athelstan Museum

 The museum contains a collection of artefacts of local interest including items relating to King Æthelstan, who was buried in Malmesbury Abbey, the Benedictine monk, Eilmer of Malmesbury, and the former local member of parliament, Walter Powell.
-Other items include a collection of Roman coins dating from the 4th century, and a set of silver pennies which were struck in the local mint.
+Other items include the Malmesbury Hoard dating from the 4th century, and a set of silver pennies which were struck in the local mint.
 Works of art in the museum include a painting by J. M. W. Turner depicting Malmesbury Abbey, which was purchased with support from the Art Fund and the National Lottery Heritage Fund in 2019, and a drawing by Thomas Rowlandson depicting Market Day in Malmesbury, which was purchased in 2022.